ted92/bitcoin-mining-competition/README.md

 2) The aforementioned username should then be replaced in `src/server/__init__.py` within the `SELF` constant (e.g.
 `SELF = 'abc123'`).
-3) The public and private keys must be saved in the `vis/users/` directory.
+3) The public and private keys must b e saved in the `vis/users/` directory.
 4) Verify that the `ADDRESS` is set to `ete011@inf3203.cs.uit.no`.
 5) You can run the script `main.py` by running it from the `src/` directory.
 You can start running the command `python main.py -h`, to check all available